rak-n-rok/Krake/docs/dev/scheduling.rst

 A special case appears when a user updates manually an ``Application``.

-The ``Application`` resources all have a ``scheduled`` timestamp to indicate when was the last time that it has been handled by the Scheduler.
-It is updated whether the chosen ``Cluster`` has changed or not.
+The ``Application`` resources all have a ``scheduled`` timestamp.
+It is updated when the chosen ``Cluster`` has changed, or once after the update of an Application triggered its rescheduling, even if this did not change the scheduled cluster.

 This timestamp is used to force an ``Application`` that has been updated by a user to be rescheduled before the changes are applied by the Kubernetes Controller.
-If not, the ``Application`` may be updated, but rescheduled somewhere else afterwards.
+Without this mechanism, the ``Application`` may be updated, but rescheduled somewhere else afterwards.

 The actual workflow is the same as the one explained in the schema above.
 However, there is an additional interaction with the Kubernetes Controller: